uday2319/Mini-GPT-from-Scratch/README.md

 # Mini-GPT from Scratch

-This project implements a GPT-style Transformer language model from scratch using PyTorch.
-It covers the full pipeline: tokenization,Attention mechanism, Resiudal connection ,Normalization model architecture, training, and text generation.
+A minimal implementation of a GPT-style Transformer language model built from scratch using PyTorch.
+This project demonstrates how modern Large Language Models (LLMs) work internally —  It covers the full pipeline: tokenization,Attention mechanism, Resiudal connection ,Normalization model architecture, training, and text generation.
 ---
 ## Overview